NoomStuff/File-To-Password/README.md

 ---

 ### How It Works:
 This Python script generates a strong password using a file and a password key.
 The output of the program can not be decrypted and will always be the same if the input is the same, any small change will give a completely different result.
+The generated password should always pass the requirements for any site.

 1. **File Selection**: When running the program, you will be prompted to enter the name of a file.
 The file must be in the same folder as the script, and you need to include the name and extension of the file (eg. `ExampleFile.png`).
 Any file type should work.